 Editing & Deleting Contacts:

 There’s nothing worse than having a crowded contact list, filled with outdated or unnecessary contacts.
 Maybe you have old employee info to remove or maybe there’s a stash of an old client’s info that’s no longer relevant.
-Regardless keeping your contact list groomed is a great habit to keep.
+Regardless of keeping your contact list groomed is a great habit to keep.

 Here’s the step-by-step process for editing or deleting contact info: